Nekailrii/Titanfall2-DDS-Tool/README.md

 # Titanfall2-DDS-Tool
 script to automatically apply dds textures to pc_stream.starpak

+**I do not plan to continue updating this tool.
+There are better alternatives available**

 **This tool does not create backups**

 Currently supported DDS textures: